Don't Give Up the Sheep: Plot

-Ralph's tries to trick Sam into going home early, by turning the time on the punch clock forward and setting the whistle off.
+The short starts with Sam Sheepdog clocking in to work and begins his shift.
+Ralph Wolf comes along, sees the sheep and devises a plan to steal the sheep without being noticed by Sam: first, Ralph tricks Sam into going home early by turning the time on the punch clock forward and setting the whistle off.
 Sam is initially tricked into thinking that the whistle indicated lunch and then quitting time, punches out, and heads home.
 However, he sees the clock of a church and hurries back to see Ralph carrying a large pile of sheep.
-Sam Sheepdog suddenly appears behind a tree and breaks a tree branch over Ralph's head, driving Ralph into the ground (although this all happens off-screen, and the viewer is left to figure out what happened after seeing the aftereffects).
+Sam suddenly appears behind a tree and breaks a tree branch over Ralph's head, driving Ralph into the ground (although this all happens off-screen, and the viewer is left to figure out what happened after seeing the aftereffects).

 Ralph disguises himself as a bush.
 After stealing a sheep and starting to run away, he runs past Sam, who himself is disguised as a tree and starts to follow Ralph.
 Sam hits Ralph on the head with a branch, leaving Ralph very confused and with a large lump on his head.
 After attempting to run further, this occurs once more, and Ralph is left with two lumps on his head.
 Ralph then gives up and carries the sheep back to the field as Sam impatiently taps his foot (disguised as a tree root).

 Ralph reads a book of Greek myths which explains that Pan would "lull shepherds to sleep with the music of his pipes and then steal the sheep."
-Disguising himself as Pan, Ralph attempts to lull Sam to sleep with a flute, but Sam merely punches Ralph in the face and Ralph stumbles away and continues to play his song, out of tune.
+Disguising himself as Pan, Ralph attempts to lull Sam to sleep with a pan flute, but Sam merely punches Ralph in the face and Ralph stumbles away and continues to play his song, out of tune.

 Ralph tunnels under the field and pulls each sheep down through very small holes.
 This is mostly successful, until Ralph unwittingly pulls Sam underground and gets punched in the face.
 Ralph politely returns all the sheep and refills his tunnel.